rubocode/frontier.nvim/doc/design/strategy.md

 and one of the methods seemed to be to call a function with the theme as a parameter and get back color-infused highlight group definitions.

 The trouble was that I inherently hated placing all parts of my abstraction in one file.
 I wanted to deal with the problem in a more intuitive modular style.
+We are _unix_ programmers after all.
+We use focused tools and piping instead of creating bloated monoliths.
+We prefer specialized distributed intelligence over complex and unwieldy centralized intelligence.
-I ended up creating a handful of folders and less than a dozen files inside each folder.
+I started by creating a handful of folders and less than a dozen files inside each folder.

 > Design is not just what it looks like and feels like.